Prestwood: Listed buildings

 Prestwood has 28 buildings listed on the National Heritage List; all are listed Grade II.
 On Green Lane, Cherry Cottage, Clayton House, Hampden Farm, the Thimble Farm Cottages, and Greenlands Farm and its garden gateway are all listed.
 The Polecat public house on Wycombe Road is also listed.

 The barn and farmhouse at Collings Hanger Farm on Wycombe Road, Pankridge Farm and Moat Farm on Moat Lane, and the farmhouse, garden gates and railings, large barn, cartshed, and smaller barn at Andlows Farm on Green Lane are all listed agricultural buildings in Prestwood.

 The Church of Holy Trinity its lynch gate and the church school and Church Cottage at 134 Wycombe Road are listed, as well as Prestwood Park House behind the church.

 Rose Cottage at 186 Wycombe Road and Knives Farmhouse at 150 Wycombe Road, Lady Boys on Kiln Road, The Flint Cottage and the Old Chequers Cottage on Chequers Lane, and the East Cottage and the Thatched Cottage on Honor End Lane are all individually listed houses in Prestwood.

 Education

 There are two primary schools in Prestwood: Prestwood Infant School, for 4 to 7-year-olds; Prestwood Junior School, for 7 to 11-year-olds.
 In June 2008, Prestwood Infant School celebrated its centenary.

 The local catchment secondary schools are the Misbourne School, an upper school, and Dr Challoner's Grammar School (boys), Dr Challoner's High School (girls), Chesham Grammar School (mixed) and The Royal Grammar School for Boys which are all Grammar Schools.

 Prestwood is also the location of the Prestwood Campus of Chiltern Way Academy, a special school for children from the age of 11 to 18.

+Residents' Groups

+Prestwood is located within the Parish of Great Missenden, but is much larger than the town of Great Missenden.
+Prestwood Community Association (PCA) was created in 2024 as a dedicated, proactive group that would take a holistic view on behalf of all residents and stakeholders.
+One of many residents' groups within Prestwood, PCA works to improve the village's environment and amenities.
+It organises an annual multi-event, multi-venue 'Prestwood Big Week' in June, culminating in 'Prestfest', a music-led celebration on the Common and Recreation Ground.

+Prestwood Nature is the local environment group for the central area of the Chiltern Hills in Buckinghamshire.
+Its area covers a 3 kilometre radius from Prestwood and includes the villages of Great Missenden, Great and Little Kingshill, Great and Little Hampden, North Dean and Speen.
+It organises events and maintains and organises working parties at various sites around the area.
+Prestwood Nature and Prestwood Community Association are working together to secure the future of the Sheepwash Pond, a historical site and natural amenity.